QWERTY-L/xor-neural-network/README.md

 # xor-neural-network

 This is a simple 2-2-1 neural network to solve the XOR problem.
+You can custumize the activations, number of neurons in the hidden layer etc. This program will use multiple CPU cores to speed up learning.

 ## Commands